ctrble/sugar-dog/README.md

   1. Announce a contact in the space
   2. Pause for contacts
       - If there is another contact in the same space, both contacts are destroyed
-      - If there are no contacts, either move into the second space and check the protocal, or announce there are no further contacts
+      - If there are no contacts, either move into the second space and recheck for contacts, or announce that there are no further contacts
+- If your submarine enters the same space as another contact:
+  1. Announce an impact
-- If another contact is in the same space, a collision occurs and everything in that space is destroyed
+  2. Everything in that space is destroyed

 #### Sonar